A Tool to Raise

 The worksheet I am sharing today strengthens Intellectual health by creating an opportunity for students to identify gaps in understanding and areas in need of improvement.
 Additionally, the worksheet challenges a student to push themselves as they write a goal for improvement.

-What are you waiting for, download and start cultivating accountability today!
+What are you waiting for, download the free resource, and start cultivating accountability today!